Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/wave.md

 aliases: ["Wave"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-218
+BookSource: "Dungeon Master's Guide p.
+218"
 ---
 # Wave
 *Melee Weapon, legendary (requires attunement by a creature that worships a god of the sea)*